Annabel Nanninga

-Annabella "Annabel" Nanninga (born 6 November 1977) is a Dutch politician and journalist who co-founded the JA21 party alongside Joost Eerdmans in 2020.
-She currently leads the party in the Senate and is a representative of the Provincial Council of North Holland.
-She has been a member of Amsterdam city council since 2018.
+Annabella "Annabel" Nanninga (born 6 November 1977) is a Dutch politician and former journalist who co-founded the JA21 party alongside Joost Eerdmans in 2020.
+She has been a member of the House of Representatives since 2025.
+Nanninga previously led the party in the Senate (2020–2025) and was a representative in the States of North Holland (2019–2023).
+She was first a member of the Amsterdam Municipal Council from 2018 to 2023, first elected for Forum for Democracy (FvD).

 Early life

-Nanninga was born in the Amsterdam neighbourhood 'Dapperbuurt'.
+Nanninga was born in the Amsterdam neighbourhood Dapperbuurt.
 Also in Amsterdam, she attended the prestigious Barlaeus Gymnasium (high school).
 In an interview with RTL Nederland, she stated that she sometimes skipped classes to self-educate in the public library at the Prinsengracht.
 Nanninga subsequently dropped out of school as a teenager and held various jobs including in an ice cream parlor, as a caterer and in a fashion store.

 Career

 In 2012, she took an interest in blogging and journalism and began submitting op-eds to GeenStijl, PowNed, and Veronica Magazine among others.
 In 2014, she co-founded the Dutch online news platform Jalta.nl with Joshua Livestro and was the site's managing editor until 2015.
 The website hired notable figures such as Frits Bolkestein, Thierry Baudet and Hafid Bouazza to write columns.
 She was also a columnist for DeJaap magazine.